norazal/master-thesis/README.md

-# master-thesis
+# Code logbook for master thesis:
 Codes (bash and R) from my master thesis "Comparative genomic analysis of the bacterial genus Cronobacter"

-# Code logbook:
-Metadata gathering:
+# Metadata gathering:
 From NCBI (using Linux’ terminal):
 Creating a conda environment:
 conda create -n ncbi_datasets